+www.feinberg.northwestern.edu/admissions/nupsp

-www.feinberg.northwestern.edu/admissions/nupsp Each year five undergraduates are accepted into the Northwestern Undergraduate Premedical Scholars Program, guaranteeing acceptance into the Feinberg School of Medicine and offering participation in its preprofessional experiences and a path to the following combined degree programs: master of arts in bioethics and medical humanities (MD/MA), master in public health (MD/MPH), and master of science in patient safety and quality assurance (MD/MS).
-Students are accepted during their third undergraduate year for matriculation into the Feinberg School after their fourth or senior year.
+Each year a few highly select third-year undergraduates gain admission to the Northwestern Undergraduate Premedical Scholars Program.
+The program offers acceptance into the Feinberg School of Medicine and participation in its preprofessional experiences.
+Upon matriculation into the Feinberg School after their fourth or senior year, students choose between two combined degree programs: master of arts in bioethics and medical humanities (MD/MA) or master in public health (MD/MPH).
 See the website for more information.

-KELLOGG CERTIFICATE PROGRAM For undergraduates
+KELLOGG CERTIFICATE PROGRAM FOR UNDERGRADUATES